sivy/monkinetic-2020-content/posts/2002-04-26-another-test.md

-Slug: another-test
+date: 2002-04-26
-Date: 2002-04-26
+slug: another-test
-Title: Another test
+title: Another test
-layout: post
+---
 This is the body.
-I&#39;m tired of test posts, and i bet you are too!
+I'm tired of test posts, and i bet you are too!